 Good To Know

-1) Classes are offered in German and Italian, last three to five hours. and costs between 35 – 50 euros a person.
+1) Classes are offered in German and Italian, and last three to five hours. and costs between 35 – 50 euros a person.

 2) There are usually a minimum number of people required for the class.
 Make sure to book ahead and confirm the details in advance.